Wareezy/Budget_Tracker/TEST_AND_USER_CASE_DOCUMENT.md

-# 📌 USE CASE DIAGRAMS
+# 📌 USE CASE DIAGRAM
 <br>
 <br>